CAP is governed by a Board which consists of an independent Chair and a balanced number of retail and independent Directors.

 The Chairman of CAP is:

 Derek Lewis brings a wealth of experience and knowledge having held executive and non-executive positions across the health, criminal justice, education, training and employability sectors, including the chairmanship of Drinkaware - a role which he held from 2008 to February 2014.
 Derek Lewis spent the first half of his career principally in Ford Motor Company and the leisure industries as CFO and then CEO of Granada Group and founder of UK Gold Television.
 Since then he has been involved extensively in the public, private and not-for-profit sectors.
 He was Director General of the Prison Service in England and Wales in the mid-1970s and has subsequently been chair or non-executive director of a variety of companies, principally in the health, education, training and employability sectors.
 These roles have been combined with six years as a trustee of the Royal Voluntary Service (formerly WRVS) and ten years on the Council of the University of Essex, latterly as Pro-Chancellor.
+He is currently chair of Royal Mencap Society, West Highland College, UHI and St Columba’s Drimnin Trust.

 Miles Beale joined Community Alcohol Partnerships in June 2012.
 Miles is the Chief Executive of the Wine and Spirits Trade Association.
 Before this he was the Deputy Director for EU and international agriculture policy at the Department Environment, Food and Rural Affairs.
 Miles was previously deputy director for European and global issues at the Cabinet Office and spent much of his early career at the Department of Communities and Local Government.
 Miles has worked across a broad range of public policy, including urban regeneration, drugs policy and social exclusion, and has been involved in significant negotiations at national and European level.
 He has also worked closely with senior Ministers in successive governments.

-Matthew Golledge- Trading Standards and Coroners Manager, Reading Borough Council
+Matthew Golledge - Trading Standards and Coroners Manager, Reading Borough Council

 Matthew is the Trading Standards and Coroners Manager at Reading Borough Council.
 He joined Reading in 2000 and prior to this he was the Trading Standards and Licensing Service Manager at the London Borough of Barking and Dagenham.
-Matt was Chair of the Southern Branch of Trading Standards institute in 2012 and is a Director of Trading Standards South East Limited.
+Matthew was Chair of the Southern Branch of Trading Standards institute in 2012 and is a Director of Trading Standards South East Limited.

 Matthew has been a supporter of Community Alcohol Partnerships since setting up a pilot scheme in Reading in 2009 and now operates the first borough-wide CAP.
 He set up and leads on a multi-agency service to provide a late night alcohol treatment and refuge centre in Reading Town Centre.
 He also heads the Berkshire wide coronial service.